Oil well bombing raises heat in Sudan oil dispute

-EL NAR OIL FIELD, South Sudan (Reuters) - At an oil well in South Sudan, Mohamed Lino clambered into a meter-deep (3-ft) crater as crude oozed out of shrapnel-damaged pipes, the wreckage of what the government said was an air attack by its old enemy the north.
+EL NAR OIL FIELD, South Sudan, March 6 (Reuters) - At an oil well in South Sudan, Mohamed Lino clambered into a metre-deep (3-ft) crater as crude oozed out of shrapnel-damaged pipes, the wreckage of what the government said was an air attack by its old enemy the north.

 “This is where the bomb fell ...
 If the oil had been flowing there would have been big, big damage,” said Lino, director general of South Sudan’s oil ministry, examining the churned earth beneath his feet.